lemonboston/android-data-access-arch/README.md

 It allows us to separate the data access layer more easily without the need and difficulties of keeping the direct callback references to the presentation layer.
 EventBus in particular has some useful features (threading, sticky events) over using for example the built-in BroadcastReceiver.
-- __Android Service__
-We can control the Service's lifecycle, so it can work as a 'temporary singleton' while the network calls are executing.
-So it can survive the configuration changes easily and also ensure to not keep a global singleton in memory when it's not needed.
-A Service also has more guarantees from the system that while it is running it won't be killed, which can be useful for some use-cases.
-(Note: It is also possible to simply use a singleton instead of the Service.
-That removes some complexity.)

 - - - - -